 1. Flexural and reliability of flexible circuits

-At present, there are four kinds of flexible circuits: single-sided, double-sided, multi-layer flexible circuit boards and rigid Flexible circuit boards.
+At present, there are four kinds of flexible circuits: single-sided, double-sided, multi-layer flexible plate and rigid flexible plate.

-(1) Single-side flexible circuit board is the lowest cost, when the electrICal performance requirements are not high printed board.
-In single-side wiring, single-side flexible circuit boards should be used.
-It has a chEMIcally etched conductive pattern layer, and the conductive pattern layer on the surface of the flexible insulating substrate is calendered copper foil.
+(1) Single-side flexible board is the lowest cost, when the electrical performance requirements are not high printed board.
+When wiring on one side, one side flexible plate should be used.
+It has a chemically etched conductive pattern layer, and the conductive pattern layer on the surface of the flexible insulating substrate is calendered copper foil.
 The insulating substrate may be polyimide, polyethylene terephthalate, arylamide fiber ester and polyvinyl chloride.

-(2) Double-sided flexible circuit board is a conductive graph etched on both sides of the insulating base film.
+(2) Double-sided flexible plate is a conductive pattern etched on both sides of the insulating base film.
 Metallized holes connect the two sides of the insulating material to form a conductive path to meet the flexural design and use function.
 The covering film can protect the single and double-sided wire and indicate the position of the element.

-(3) Multi-layer flexible circuit board is the single or double sided flexible circuit of 3 layers or more layers laminated together, through drilling, electroplating to form a metallized hole, the formation of conductive path between different layers.
+(3) Multi-layer flexible plate is the single or double sided flexible circuit of 3 layers or more layers laminated together, through drilling and electroplating to form a metallized hole, forming a conductive path between different layers.
 In this way, there is no need to use complex welding process.
 Multilayer circuits have great functional differences in terms of higher reliability, better thermal conductivity and more convenient assembly performance.
 The interaction of assembly size, number of layers and flexibility should be taken into account when designing layout.

-(4) Traditional rigid flexible circuit boards are composed of rigid and flexible substrates pressed together by selective formation.
+(4) The traditional rigid flexible plate is composed of rigid and flexible substrate pressed together in selective strata.
 The structure is tight and metallized to form conductive connection.
-If a printed board has components on both sides, rigid flexible circuit boards are a good choice.
-But if all the components are on one side, it is more economical to use a double-sided flexible circuit board and layer FR4 reinforced material on the back.
+If a printed board has components on both sides, rigid flexible board is a good choice.
+But if all the components are on one side, it is more economical to use a double-sided flexible plate and layer a FR4 reinforced material on the back.